SHAKTISINGH2323/three.js/README.md

 # threejs_Projects

-This repository includes all the threejs projects that i have made.Threejs is a javascript library that allow us to make 3D objects and an environment on the web.ie provides the WebVR functionality.
+This repository includes all the threejs demostrations as a single project to understand and build different things in each demos that i have made.
+Threejs is a javascript library that allow us to make 3D objects and an environment on the web.ie provides the WebVR functionality.

 # How to setup
 ### Two Ways of including Threejs on your projects